Submissions Instructions

 Withdrawal

-We appreciate if you are able to let us know if you decide to withdraw your submissions from consideration.
+We appreciate if you are able to let us know if you decide to withdraw your submission from consideration.
 You may do this through your Scholastica submissions page.

 IV.
 Submissions Categories